Menu

 What Is in Vape Liquid?

 E-cigarettes heat a liquid (often called e-liquid or vape juice) to create an aerosol that users inhale.
-While this aerosol is not the same as cigarette smoke, it is far from harmless water vapor.
+It is worth clearing up one piece of language right away: what you exhale is not water vapor.
+It is an aerosol, a fine suspension of chemicals, flavoring agents, and metal particles small enough to travel deep into the lungs.
 Vape liquid typically contains:

 Nicotine

 Most e-liquids contain nicotine, and many contain far more than users realize.
-A single JUUL pod, for example, contains roughly as much nicotine as a pack of 20 cigarettes.
-Newer devices and high-strength e-liquids can deliver nicotine more efficiently than traditional cigarettes, making them intensely addictive.
+A single JUUL pod, for example, was marketed as containing roughly as much nicotine as a pack of 20 cigarettes.
+Newer devices and high-strength nicotine-salt e-liquids can deliver nicotine more smoothly and efficiently than traditional cigarettes, which makes them easy to use heavily and intensely addictive.

 Propylene Glycol and Vegetable Glycerin

 These are the base liquids that create the visible vapor.
 While generally recognized as safe for oral consumption, their safety when heated and inhaled repeatedly into the lungs has not been established.
-When heated, propylene glycol can break down into formaldehyde, a known carcinogen.
+When overheated, these carrier liquids can break down into irritants and carbonyl compounds such as formaldehyde, a known carcinogen.

 Flavoring Chemicals

 Thousands of flavoring chemicals are used in e-liquids.
-Many are approved for food use but have never been tested for inhalation safety.
+Many are approved for food use but have never been tested for inhalation safety, and eating a flavoring is a very different exposure from breathing it deep into the lungs.
 Diacetyl, a buttery flavoring chemical, was linked to "popcorn lung" (bronchiolitis obliterans) in factory workers who inhaled it occupationally.
 While some manufacturers have removed diacetyl, many other flavoring chemicals remain untested for pulmonary safety.

 Heavy Metals

 The heating coils in e-cigarettes can leach heavy metals including nickel, lead, chromium, and manganese into the aerosol.
-These metals accumulate in lung tissue and are associated with respiratory and cardiovascular toxicity.
-A study published in Environmental Health Perspectives found significantly elevated levels of these metals in the urine and saliva of e-cigarette users.
+These metals can accumulate in lung tissue and are associated with respiratory and cardiovascular toxicity.
+Research has found elevated levels of some of these metals in samples from e-cigarette users, and the amounts tend to rise as coils age and run hotter.

 Other Toxic Compounds

-Independent laboratory analyses have identified formaldehyde, acrolein (a toxic compound that damages lung tissue), benzene, and ultrafine particles in e-cigarette aerosol.
-The concentrations of these compounds vary by device, temperature settings, and e-liquid composition, but their presence is consistent across products.
+Independent laboratory analyses have identified formaldehyde, acrolein (a compound that irritates and damages lung tissue), benzene, and ultrafine particles in e-cigarette aerosol.
+The concentrations vary by device, temperature setting, and e-liquid composition, but their presence across products is consistent, and higher-powered devices run at temperatures that tend to generate more of these byproducts.

 EVALI: E-Cigarette or Vaping Product Use-Associated Lung Injury

-According to the Centers for Disease Control and Prevention, EVALI was primarily linked to vitamin E acetate, a thickening agent used in THC-containing vape products.
-However, cases also occurred in patients who reported using only nicotine products, suggesting that other components of e-cigarette aerosol can also cause acute lung injury.
+According to the Centers for Disease Control and Prevention, EVALI was strongly linked to vitamin E acetate, a thickening agent used mainly in THC-containing vape products obtained from informal or illicit sources.
+However, cases also occurred in people who reported using only nicotine products, which tells us that other components of e-cigarette aerosol can also injure the lungs.

-EVALI symptoms include cough, shortness of breath, chest pain, nausea, vomiting, diarrhea, fever, and fatigue.
-Severe cases required mechanical ventilation and intensive care.
-While the acute outbreak was largely controlled by removing vitamin E acetate from products, EVALI demonstrated that inhaling heated chemical mixtures into the lungs carries serious and sometimes life-threatening risks.
+EVALI symptoms include cough, shortness of breath, chest pain, nausea, vomiting, diarrhea, fever, and fatigue, and they can come on over days to weeks.
+Severe cases required supplemental oxygen, mechanical ventilation, and intensive care.
+Removing vitamin E acetate from products brought the acute outbreak under control, but the CDC continues to advise against using informal or street-sourced vaping products, and EVALI remains a stark demonstration that inhaling heated chemical mixtures carries serious, sometimes life-threatening risk.

 Cardiovascular Effects